Building this easy DIY porch swing bench is a perfect weekend DIY project.

 DIY Porch Swing Plans

-- After some research I found Plank and Pillow step-by-step instructions.
+After some research I found Plank and Pillow step-by-step instructions for a DIY porch swing bed.
 They are what I used.
 However, I changed up a few things.
 Details below.

-- I found some other free plans that will also fit a crib mattress.
-View here
+These free plans will also fit a crib mattress.
+And here is a free porch swing plan without a cushion.

 Supply List

-- 1x2s , 1x3s 1x4s and 1x6s (plank and pillow list all wood supplies in their plans)
+- 1x2s , 1x3s 1x4s and 1x6s (Plank and Pillow has the cut list of wood pieces in their plans)

 - 2" Jute rope